OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/download_and_deploy.rst

 Step 1.
 Deploying the OVA
 --------------------------------------------------------------------------------

-Login to your vCenter installation and select the appropriate datacenter and cluster, where you want to deploy the appliance.
-Select the ``Deploy OVF Template``.
+Login to your vCenter installation and select the appropriate datacenter and cluster where you want to deploy the appliance.
+Select ``Deploy OVF Template``.

 .. image:: /images/vOneCloud-download-deploy-001.png
     :align: center

-You have the option now to input the URL of the appliance (you can find it at the top of this page), or if you have previously downloaded it, you can simply browse to the download path as such:
+You have the option now to browse to the download path of the OVA that can be downloaded from the link above:

 .. image:: /images/vOneCloud-download-deploy-001a.png
     :align: center